abhisheksett/adopt-me/README.md

 3. Using very basic Reach router instead of traditional React router
 4. Using Parcel instead of Webpack
 5. Work with babel and parcel in same project
+6. How to use context API with hooks and class
+7. Usage of Portals

 To run the app in mock mode, run: npm run dev:mock